Chichester/Goodwood Airport: RAF use

 During the Battle of Britain two fighter squadrons (145 Sqn and 602 Sqn) were based at Westhampnett.

 USAAF use

 Westhampnett was also used by the United States Army Air Forces Eighth Air Force as a fighter airfield for the 308th and 309th Fighter Squadrons of the 31st Fighter Group from RAF Atcham and RAF High Ercall with Supermarine Spitfire Vs beginning on 27 July 1942.

 The 31st FG flew its first sorties with RAF, (total of 1,286 losing 5 aircraft) on 10 September 1942, and flew last mission from Great Britain in late October 1942.
 The group then moved to Gibraltar and fought with the Twelfth Air Force in North Africa and Italy.

 Postwar use

 After the war the airfield was returned to the Goodwood Estate and the perimeter track of the airfield has been used since the late 1940s for motor racing and called the Goodwood Circuit.
-The airfield currently has a large flying school and many historic aircraft.
+The airfield currently has a flying school and historic aircraft.